vsay01/PytorchKotlinDemo/README.md

 # PytorchKotlinDemo

-This is an Android project wirtten in kotlin to show a simple image classification application that use Android PyTorch API and trained PyTorch model.
+This is an Android project written in Kotlin to show a simple image classification application that uses Android PyTorch API and a trained PyTorch model.

 In this demo application, user can either upload a picture or take photo.
 Then run the image analysis on the picture.

 ## Architecture

-I follow one of the [android google architecture component sample](https://github.com/android/architecture-components-samples/tree/master/LiveDataSample).
+I followed one of the [android google architecture component sample](https://github.com/android/architecture-components-samples/tree/master/LiveDataSample).

 This sample showcases the following Architecture Components: